Obscurely/RustTemplate/README.md

 ## 🔰 Security

-If you happen to find any issues plase carefully read [SECURITY.md](SECURITY.md) and stricly follow everything stated.
+If you happen to find any issues please carefully read [SECURITY.md](SECURITY.md) and strictly follow everything stated.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>